apache/mxnet/example/multihost_training/README.md

 d2
 ```

-'d1' and 'd2' are the hostnames of the machines I want to use for distributed training. 'launch.py' should be able to ssh into these machines by providing just the hostname on the command line.
+'d1' and 'd2' are the hostnames of the hosts we want to run distributed training using. `launch.py` should be able to ssh into these hosts by providing just the hostname on the command line.
 For example:

 ```
 ~/dist$ ssh d1